percona/psmdb-docs/docs/telemetry.md

 === ":octicons-file-code-24: Configuration file"

-    Use the `setParameter` admonitions in the configuration file for persistent changes:
+    Use the `setParameter.perconaTelemetry` parameter in the configuration file for persistent changes:

     ```yaml